 The Omega-3 Alphabet

 There are many forms of omega-3 fatty acids.
 The types found in fish, called DHA and EPA, have been studied most extensively and appear to have the strongest health benefits.
-Another form of omega-3 fatty acid is known as ALA is found in vegetable oils, flaxseed, walnuts, and dark leafy vegetables such as spinach.
+Another form of omega-3 fatty acid known as ALA is found in vegetable oils, flaxseed, walnuts, and dark leafy vegetables such as spinach.

 How Omega-3 Fights Disease

-It is felt that omega-3 fatty acids help fight disease by reducing inflammation in the blood vessels, joints, and elsewhere.
+It is thought that omega-3 fatty acids help fight disease by reducing inflammation in the blood vessels, joints, and elsewhere.
 High doses of omega-3 fatty acids also lower the risk for an abnormal heart rhythm and reduce unhealthy fats in the bloodstream known as triglycerides.
 Moreover, omega-3 fatty acids can slow plaque buildup inside the blood vessels.
 We must get omega-3 fatty acids from foods or supplements since our bodies cannot make them.